imp1sh/ansible_managemynetwork/roles/ansible_patchday/README.md

 # imp1sh.ansible_managemynetwork.ansible_patchday

 This role is for running your patches on a regular basis.
-Just run it over your hosts
+Just run it over your hosts.
+You can skip rebooting the machine by setting `patchday_skip_reboot = true`.

-planned:
-- run host serially, activateable by variable
-- introduce do not reboot afterwards variable
-- add support for Fedora, FreeeBSD maybe Manjaro